The Forger (2014 film): Distribution

 The Forger premiered at the Toronto International Film Festival on September 12, 2014.
-Two days before the premiere, 'Saban Films' acquired the U.S. distribution rights for over $2 million.
+Prior to, Saban Films acquired U.S. distribution rights for over $2 million, beating studios including A24 and The Weinstein Company.

 Critical response

-The Forger received mostly negative reviews.
+The Forger was panned by critics and audiences alike.
 On Rotten Tomatoes, the film holds a 9% rating, with an average score of 4.2/10, based on 44 reviews.
-The consensus reads: "So rote that its star is overshadowed by his wig, The Forger offers nary a thrill nor a scintilla of suspense that couldn't be overpowered by a decent basic-cable drama."
+The consensus reads, "So rote that its star is overshadowed by his wig, The Forger offers nary a thrill nor a scintilla of suspense that couldn't be overpowered by a decent basic-cable drama."
 On Metacritic, the film has a score of 32 out of 100, indicating "generally unfavorable reviews", based on 16 reviews from critics.
 IGN awarded it a score of 4.5 out of 10, saying "The Forger, starring John Travolta, goes through the motions, but isn't the real deal."